Loading NuWatt Energy...

 Massachusetts has mandated 80% emissions reduction by 2050 and is on track to achieve 50% renewable electricity by 2030.
 As the grid decarbonizes, heat pump emissions drop automatically -- a gas furnace's emissions never improve.
 By 2030, a heat pump in MA may emit under 1.5 tons CO2/year from the same electricity consumption.

 No. The federal 25C energy efficiency tax credit expired on December 31, 2025, under the OBBBA legislation signed July 4, 2025.
 There is no federal tax credit available for heat pump installations in 2026.
-However, Massachusetts Mass Save rebates of up to $10,000 and HEAR rebates for income-qualified households remain available.
+Massachusetts Mass Save rebates of up to $8,500 (up to $9,500 with bonuses) and the 0% HEAT Loan remain available.

 Yes.
 Modern cold-climate heat pumps (ccASHP) are rated to operate efficiently down to -13 F. Models from Mitsubishi Hyper-Heating, Daikin Fit, and Fujitsu XLTH maintain over 75% capacity at 5 F. Massachusetts average winter lows are 15-25 F, well within operating range.
 However, capacity drops during the coldest polar vortex events, which is why some homeowners opt for dual-fuel backup.

-Mass Save offers up to $10,000 in rebates for whole-home heat pump systems that displace fossil fuel heating.
-This includes up to $1,250 per ton of equipment plus bonuses for full home conversion.
-Income-eligible households may qualify for enhanced incentives covering 100% of costs through the HEAR program.
+Mass Save offers up to $8,500 in rebates for whole-home heat pump systems that displace fossil fuel heating.
+The partial displacement tier pays $1,125 per ton (max $8,500) and the whole-home tier pays $2,650 per ton (max $8,500).
+Income-eligible households can qualify for enhanced Mass Save coverage.
 Additional rebates are available for weatherization done alongside the heat pump install.
+The 0% HEAT Loan covers up to $25,000.

-A gas furnace may be the better choice if: (1) you just installed a brand-new high-efficiency gas furnace (96%+ AFUE) and it has 15+ years of life left, (2) your home has severe ductwork issues that would require $5,000+ in modifications, (3) you have access to unusually low gas rates below $1.20/therm, or (4) your electrical panel cannot support a heat pump without a costly $2,000-$4,000 panel upgrade.
-In most other scenarios, the heat pump wins on lifetime cost.
+At Massachusetts's high all-in electric rates, an efficient gas furnace already wins on operating cost — so gas (or a dual-fuel setup) is the more practical choice if: (1) you just installed a brand-new high-efficiency gas furnace (96%+ AFUE) with 15+ years of life left, (2) your home has severe ductwork issues that would require $5,000+ in modifications, (3) you have access to unusually low gas rates below $1.20/therm, or (4) your electrical panel cannot support a heat pump without a costly $2,000-$4,000 panel upgrade.
+The heat pump still makes sense for the rebate, the all-in-one AC, decarbonization, and against oil or propane.

 A typical whole-home heat pump installation takes 2-4 days for a ductless mini-split system and 3-5 days for a ducted central heat pump.
 Timeline from signing to completion is usually 4-8 weeks, depending on equipment availability and permit processing.
 Mass Save energy audits (required for rebates) add 2-3 weeks to the front end.